Create a Discussion topic in D2L Brightspace

 You can use discussions in your online course to encourage students to contribute to class conversations with their classmates.
 You can set up discussion topics organized under forums for students to ask you questions about course materials, discuss course content and assignments, and work together in assigned groups.

-Create a discussion topic
+Create an open discussion topic

 From the Discussions tool, the New button is displaying options to select New Forum or New Topic.